-Next, McLaren led me through “burning contracts,” which is a way to release trapped emotions and behaviors.
+Next, McLaren leads readers through “burning contracts,” which is a way to release trapped emotions and behaviors.
 Once you are grounded and bounded, you can start to “navigate the flows of life.”
 You can remain centered through difficult moments.
 This process is not unlike other methods, such as Cognitive Behavioral Therapy, which encourage people to separate themselves from the destabilizing behaviors and attitudes that keep them in distress, and “burn” the contracts that we have all unconsciously signed to keep repeating the same old negative patterns.
-After grounding myself and creating my boundary, I imagined a piece of paper in front of me onto which I projected my distressed thoughts.
-I took the thought I will never get anywhere in life and placed it on the paper, then surrounded it with all the negative thinking that had led me to that moment.
-My indecision about what kind of job I wanted, my introverted terror of networking, and my fear of failure and embarrassment had built up over time and led to passivity, and eventually to my current paralysis.
+After grounding yourself and creating a boundary, you imagine a piece of paper in front of you onto which you project your distressed thoughts.

 McLaren suggests that at this point, emotions will start to arise.
 “Don’t fight your emotions or pretend that you’re feeling something else,” she writes.
 Instead, let these emotions flow freely “to help you separate from these entrapping ideas and behaviors.”
-As predicted, tears welled up and I poured my despair out onto my imaginary page, letting it run its course of self-criticism, anger and desperation.
-Why was I like this?
-What was wrong with me that I couldn’t do this simple thing that every adult must do?
-Why was I, someone who had had many advantages and privileges in life, so stuck in a spiral of low self-esteem and apathy?
-Why was I hiding from my own life?
+When i tried this, as predicted, tears welled up and I poured my despair out onto my imaginary page, letting it run its course: Why was I like this?
+What was wrong with me that I couldn’t persevere in the face of criticism?
+Why had I let a little rough feedback derail me from getting my work done?

 McLaren advised me to “use whatever emotion comes forward to dislodge unworkable ideas or behaviors.”
 Then, when the paper was full, I had to roll it up and toss it outside my boundary, then imagine burning it up with the raging emotions I had unleashed.
 Just like that, the contract I had created with these “unworkable ideas and behaviors” was incinerated.

-To me, all of this felt like a ceremony, and reminded me of being a young broken-hearted woman, burning mementoes from my ex-boyfriend in order to exorcise my love for him.
+To me, all of this felt a little silly, like the ceremony my friends and I had enacted as teenagers when we were broken-hearted and burned mementoes from ex-boyfriends.
 Still, after going through these steps, I noticed that I felt a little lighter and brighter.
-I realized I would have to do the ceremony many more times–whenever my despair raised its ugly head–in order to keep remembering that I could, if I wanted, let go of the thoughts and behaviors that were holding me back.
+Over the years, I have done the ritual many more times–whenever my despair raised its ugly head–in order to keep remembering that I could, if I wanted, let go of the thoughts and behaviors that were holding me back.
 I realized that, as McLaren insists, negative emotions are there for a very good reason.
 They are messages from your psyche begging you to pay attention to yourself, to the pain that you have repressed or dissociated from or hidden, the pain that keeps you locked in self-defeating patterns of thought and behavior.
-I would get somewhere in life.
-Where didn’t really matter.
-What mattered was that I get up, go back to the computer, call the resume good enough, and click send.
+It was important to pay attention to those feelings: and then to get up, go back to the computer, and keep working.